rocwg/note-kotlin/docs/tool-kotlin/11-Generics.md

 Even though it’s perfectly possible to find out at runtime that value is a `List`, you can’t tell whether it’s a list of strings, persons, or something else: that information has been erased.
 Note that erasing generic type information has its benefits: the overall amount of memory used by your application is smaller, because less type information needs to be saved in memory.

-As we stated earlier, Kotlin doesn’t let you use a generic type without specifying type arguments.
+As we stated earlier, Kotlin doesn't let you use a generic type without specifying type arguments.
 Thus you may wonder how to check that the value is a list, rather than a set or another object.
 You can do that by using the special star projection syntax:

 ```kotlin
 if (value is List<*>) { /* ... */ }